cannonballchris/Indigo-Mail/README.md

 Indigo Mail is a free to use discord bot that helps in tickets but with ease of Direct Message of users!

+## Self Hosting
 To run a clone of this bot,

 Simply download the code as zip.
-Create a file called .env and in that file add `TOKEN=your bot token here` and then, run: `pip install -r requirements.txt` and then, `python main.py`.
+Create a file called .env and in that file add `TOKEN=your bot token here` and save it.
+Then, run: `pip install -r requirements.txt` and then, `python main.py`.

 If you ever run this on a public bot, you are required to give appropriate credits for the same as well.